VMathivet/deeplens-asl-game/README.md

 ![Interface](images/interface.png)

+The game is split into three difficulty levels, depending on the length of the words you want to try to spell.
+When the game starts, a word to spell is chosen at random from a dictionnary we provided.
+For this Demo, these are all AWS services like Lambda ( medium difficulty) and Cloud Formation (hard).
+When the first letter to spell appears, you have 20 seconds to sign it to a satisfactory level.
+Since speed is an important factor in the quality of spelling, the faster the player successfully signs each letter, the higher his score is.

 Be careful: there is a small delay between your movement and the camera feedback.

 Here is the ASL alphabet that you can use: